Adebobola/printf/README.md

-a printf function created by Oni Progress and Adereti Adebobola
+A printf function created by Oni Progress and Adereti Adebobola.